Crush at Kabul airport kills 7 as Afghans try to flee

 "If Taliban warlords launch an assault, they will of course face staunch resistance from us,” Massoud said in an interview with the Al-Arabiya news network.
 But he also expressed openness to dialogue with the Taliban.

 Akhgar reported from Istanbul and Gambrell from Dubai, United Arab Emirates.
-Associated Press writers Joseph Krauss in Jerusalem, Amir Vahdat in Tehran, Iran, and Lolita C. Baldor in Washington contributed.
+Associated Press writers Joseph Krauss in Jerusalem, Robert Burns in Washington, Amir Vahdat in Tehran, Iran, and Lolita C. Baldor in Washington contributed.

 Afghanistan coverage: https://apnews.com/hub/afghanistan